-Making your own compost can bring considerable benefits to both your garden and the environment.
-Because making compost omits the use of chemicals, it aids in improving the overall health of your soil, so it is far more resilient and productive.
+Making your own compost can bring considerable benefits to your garden and the environment.
+Because composting omits the use of chemicals, it aids in improving the overall health of your soil, making it far more resilient and productive.
 In addition, making compost yourself helps you save money and reduce waste while still maintaining lush, flourishing plants!

 But what actually is compost?
 And how do you make it?
-In this article, we will answer these questions, and more so you can get started making your own compost today!
+In this article, we will answer these questions and more so you can get started making your compost today!

 What is Compost?